We have made updates to our procedure for booking in engineer visits to properties, based on government guidance.

 - We have a well-resourced engineering team and contact centre.
 However, demand is extremely high at peak times so please try to call at off peak times or e-mail non-urgent enquiries, where possible.

 - For emergency call outs safety for staff and residents is our priority.
-Staff have protective equipment and have been trained in social distancing and how to operate safely in a property and whilst in transport.
+Engineers have protective equipment and have been trained in social distancing and how to operate safely in a property and whilst in transport.

 - It is vital we are made aware if a resident is self-isolating before we attend the property so the appropriate safety measures can be put in place.